-The sports betting odds calculator allows you to convert odds across American and Decimal odds.
-The odds calculator will also tell you the equivalent win probability as well as return and profit given a wager amount.
+The sports betting odds calculator allows you to convert betting odds across American and Decimal odds.
+The odds calculator will also tell you the equivalent implied probability of winning as well as return and profit given a bet amount.
 Fields with a yellow background are editable.

-The sports betting calculator above allows you to see various outputs such as decimal odds, implied win probability, amount returned on a bet, and bet profit.
+The sports betting calculator above allows you to see various outputs such as decimal odds, implied win probability, amount returned on a bet (or “payout”), and bet profit.

-You can use the calculator a few different ways:
+You can use the odds calculator a few different ways:

 - Convert American odds to an implied win probability percentage

 - Return the profit of a given bet if it wins